mariadb-developers/java-quickstart/jdbc/mariadb-pool/README.md

 ## Requirements

-- Java 17 or later.
+- Java 21 or later.
 Previous versions should work (update the version in the **pom.xml** file).
 - [Apache Maven](https://maven.apache.org).
 - MariaDB server.
-If you don't want to install anything extra, try creating a free [SkySQL account](https://cloud.mariadb.com).
 - An SQL client tool like `mariadb`, DBeaver, or an SQL integration for your IDE.